bellmyer/attrition-server/README.md

 other player classes.
 It also allows each programmer to code their own solution, and participate in the game without having to submit their code to a central location.

+In fact, player apps can be built in any language, using any server configuration, as long as they conform to the same API protocols:

+* bind to port 6001
+* accept the request "GET /ping", and return JSON like `{status: 'success', name: 'Some Name'}`
+* accept requests like "GET /move?armies=100,20,10&soldiers=50" and return JSON like `{status: 'success', soldiers: 10}`

 This basic platform can be used for countless programmable games and variations.